Introduction

 Percutaneous Endoscopic Discectomy is a revolutionary procedure that offers a minimally invasive solution for patients suffering from herniated discs and related conditions.
 By understanding the indications, technique, post-procedure recovery, and benefits, patients can make informed decisions about their treatment options.
 If you are experiencing chronic back pain and conservative treatments have failed, consult with an interventional pain specialist to see if PED is right for you.

-This blog is intended for educational purposes and should not replace professional medical advice.
-Always consult with a healthcare provider for personalized recommendations
+Note: This blog is intended for educational purposes and should not replace professional medical advice.
+Always consult with a healthcare provider for personalised recommendations